abalarin/Flask-on-Linode/FlaskDeployment.md

 sudo nginx -s reload
 ```

-##### If you try navigating to your Linode's IP in a web browser you you get the following or a similar error.
-Next we are going to set up our Web Server Gateway Interface (WSGI) so that NGINX can communicate with our application
+###### If you try navigating to your Linode's IP in a web browser you should get the following or a similar error.
 ![NGINX Bad Gateway](https://us-east-1.linodeobjects.com/linodestuff/badgateway.png)
+###### Next we are going to set up our Web Server Gateway Interface (WSGI) so that NGINX can communicate with our application and the internet can enjoy our stuff.

 ## Install Python and Packages
 You should now be in your applications root directory on your Linode.